PeterFWS/My-Publications-F.Shu/README.md

 In this work, we present a comprehensive breakdown of mapping state of the art SLAM techniques into the agricultural domain, with particular emphasis on monocular SLAM.
 The paper received largely positive reviews and it could be a prototype for many applications of field robotics.

 We hope this work can push the SLAM a little forward on very challenging scenario.
-If you are interested in our work, please feel free to cite it.
+If you think our work is useful, please feel free to cite it.

 # Bibtex